Surprise, Motherfucker!: Plot

 Dexter (Michael C. Hall) visits Hannah (Yvonne Strahovski), where she confesses that she poisoned Debra (Jennifer Carpenter) to prevent her from separating them.
 She states she will not expose Dexter's secret, but laments his betrayal.
 After he leaves, she calls Arlene (Nicole LaLiberte) for her help.

 Dexter returns to his apartment, playing with Harrison and Jamie (Aimee Garcia).
 Suddenly, LaGuerta (Lauren Vélez) appears with two officers, arresting Dexter for the murder of Hector Estrada.
 While Jamie protests, Dexter complies and allows himself to be handcuffed.
 He is taken to the station, where everyone is shocked to see him.
 Angel (David Zayas) and Debra defend Dexter, but LaGuerta takes him to an interrogation room.
 LaGuerta accuses him of Estrada's murder through photos, but Dexter debunks her theories, telling her that she cannot let go of the idea that James Doakes was the Bay Harbor Butcher.
 Masuka (C. S. Lee) appears, stating that he ran blood found on Estrada's shirt on a garbage dump, discovering that it was the shirt he used 40 years ago, which was only kept in the evidence room.
 The shirt also contains LaGuerta's fingerprints, and Dexter is released after they conclude she is framing him.

 In flashbacks, Dexter and Doakes (Erik King) are seen in good terms during an investigation on a prostitute's murder.
 During this, LaGuerta returns a key to Doakes, signaling the end of their relationship, disappointing him.
 When another prostitute is killed, Dexter and Doakes are sent to the crime scene.
 Dexter begins to re-enact the scene with delight, which disturbs Doakes.
 Some time later, the prime suspect disappears, frustrating Doakes.
 When Dexter says a quote from the suspect's journal, Doakes is taken aback, as the journal was with him the whole time.
-Doakes calls Dexter "one creepy motherfucker" and accuses him of hiding something, telling Dexter he intends to find out someday what it is.
+Doakes calls Dexter "one creep motherfucker" and accuses him of hiding something, telling Dexter he intends to find out someday what it is.